vagrant-libvirt/vagrant-libvirt/README.md

 This is good enough for all built-in Vagrant provisioners (shell, chef, and puppet) to work!

+if used options :nfs => true, folder will exported by nfs.

 ## Box Format

 You can view an example box in the [example_box/directory](https://github.com/pradels/vagrant-libvirt/tree/master/example_box).
 That directory also contains instructions on how to build a box.